camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/01-bpm-platform/06-install-modules.html.md

 ---

-title: 'Install the camunda platform modules'
+title: 'Install the camunda BPM platform modules'
 category: 'BPM Platform'

 ---

-The camunda platform includes two modules in the modules folder of the distribution:
+The camunda BPM platform includes two modules in the modules folder of the distribution:

 ```
 camunda-ee-ibm-was-$PLATFORM_VERSION.zip